 There are two shower rooms, one opposite the bedroom and one en-suite up on the mezzanine.
 Each has a Hansgrohe shower with glass screen, toilet and hand basin.
 A heated towel rail ensures warm fluffy towels!

 Quality towels and shower mats are provided.

-The toilet up on the mezzanine level is cleverly fitted under the eaves and has a door to ensure privacy.
+The toilet up on the mezzanine level is cleverly fitted under the eaves.

 The whole barn has under-floor heating powered by our huge wood boiler.
 For any unexpected cooler days and in the months either side of summer the under-floor heating will be on and everywhere will be toasty and warm.